 When I turned 40, I moved to Stuttgart, Germany to marry Marcus Iken, a German who was part bohemian/part automotive executive.
 We lived in Stuttgart from 2003 to 2006, until Marcus got transferred to Portland, Oregon, and then to Saltillo, Mexico.
 I used the time to study German, then Spanish, and to write.
 While it was a great adventure, I cannot say these were the easiest years, but they provided a bounty of material for my book, Hausfrau Honeymoon.

 In 2009, Marcus died suddenly and unexpectedly of a ruptured aorta.
 He was 43.
 To cope with my grief, I again turned to the comfort of pie.
 By making pie and sharing it with others, I began to heal.
 This is the subject of my memoir, Making Piece.
-(I’ve since taken the theme further, delivering 250 homemade pies to Newtown, Connecticut after the Sandy Hook shooting; teaching pie classes for kids in a South African township; and traveling around the world on a “World Piece” mission, making pies in nine countries to promote cultural tolerance.)
+(I’ve since taken the theme further by delivering 250 homemade pies to Newtown, Connecticut after the Sandy Hook shooting; teaching pie classes for kids in a South African township; and traveling around the world on a “World Piece” mission, making pies in nine countries to promote cultural tolerance.)

 After the fair I visited Ottumwa, the place I was born and swore I’d never return.
 But only a few miles beyond it, a fork in the road led me to the American Gothic House, the one featured in Grant Wood’s masterpiece.